ncalteen/actions-docker-training/Exercises/21-Wait-for-Jobs.md

-# Wait for step to complete Action
+# Add Dependencies Between Jobs

 You can use the following code snippet to add wait for completion of steps.
 This will allow you to make decisions on where another step from another job has completed, and what you want to do from that event.

 ```yaml
 - name: Wait for app build success